kuehne-trustable-de/ca3sCore/src/main/resources/help/helpAdmin_en.md

 #### <a id="pipeline.template"></a> DN part's template

 Define a preselected value for this part of the distinguished name.
+This may be a constant text value or values of the requesting user in moustache notation:
+- {{user.firstName}} : the first name of the requestor
+- {{user.lastName}} : the last name of the requestor
+- {{user.login}} : the user identification of the requestor
+- {{user.email}} : the email address of the requestor

+The checkbox decides whether the field is presented to the requestor in read-only mode.

 #### <a id="pipeline.regex"></a> DN part's regular expression